 Eric Toensmeier has kindly allowed us to add information from his book The Carbon Farming Solution to the website.
 Eric identified 700 plants that can be a critical part of the solution to climate problems.
-So far we have added 325 plants to the database and hopefully will have completed a further 375 by December 2018.
 Eric is the award-winning author of Paradise Lot and Perennial Vegetables, and the co-author of Edible Forest Gardens.

 You can view the plants in each category by clicking on the relevant button below